 - Your CV should be minimum of one full page to maximum of three pages long.
 Sometimes, the required numbers of pages for your CV will be stated, if it is not, don’t let it exceed two pages.

 - Choose a tidy and professional typeface, such as Times New Roman.
 Use bold and italics only for headings and to emphasize key terms.

 - Make it short and precise; avoid using long complex sentences

 - Be honest, positive and direct.

-Your CV for scholarships is an important document that shoulders a great responsibility towards pleasing or displeasing your recipient.
-You can be given a scholarship based on an impressive CV or rejected based on an unimpressive CV.
-So take your time and do it the best.
+Your curriculum vitae for a scholarship is an important document that carries a heavy burden of pleasing or offending the recipient.
+A scholarship can be awarded based on an impressive or poor curriculum vitae.
+So take your time and strive for excellence.